StackState Self-hosted v5.0.x

 - Description - Additional information about the event.
 For example, the context of the event or its importance.

-- SHOW EVENT PROPERTIES - Click to access all data included in the event.
+- SHOW ALL PROPERTIES - Click to access all data included in the event.

-The events displayed in the Events Perspective and in the Events list in the details panes on the right-hand of the StackState UI can be filtered in the View filters pane on the left-hand side of the StackState UI.
+The events displayed in the Events Perspective and in the Events list in the right panel View summary tab can be filtered in the View filters panel on the left of the StackState UI.

 The Events Perspective and events lists show events that match the Telemetry interval selected in the timeline at the bottom of the StackState UI.
 Adjust the telemetry interval to show only events that were generated at that time.